rootmos/h/README.md

 [`RLIMIT_NOFILE`](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en#RLIMIT_NOFILE).

 ### Conclusion
-Given Alice's game you're itching to play regardless of her malicious intent: do you now feel safe to evaluate her code?
+So given Alice's game you're itching to play regardless of her malicious intent: do you now feel safe enough to evaluate her code?
 - We can enforce a list of allowed syscalls and their arguments using [seccomp](#enter-berkeley-packet-filters)
 - We can impose an additional layer of access restriction upon the file